 A global Scheduler instance, provided for convenience, piggy-backing

-on top of Scala's own concurrent.ExecutionContext.global
+on top of Scala's own concurrent.ExecutionContext.global, which is a

 A global Scheduler instance, provided for convenience, piggy-backing

-on top of Scala's own concurrent.ExecutionContext.global
+on top of Scala's own concurrent.ExecutionContext.global, which is a

 It can be tuned by setting the following JVM system properties: